jrhillae/AlienCSI_VM_JH/blogpost.md

 ## Network visualisation in Gephi

 There are many options to visualise your network but Gephi is certainly a good candidate.
-You can find more information [here](https://gephi.org/users/tutorial-visualization/).
-When we visualise the network obtained above we obtain the following figure:
+You can find more information on how to create networks in Gephi [here](https://gephi.org/users/tutorial-visualization/).
+When we visualise the network obtained above we get the following figure:

 ![Untitled](https://user-images.githubusercontent.com/35692395/211156719-cf76de37-ca23-491b-bbb8-ab64e194be24.png)